Iron Man 2: Plot

 Stark competes in the Monaco Historic Grand Prix, where he is attacked in the middle of the race by Vanko, who wields electrified whips powered by his arc reactor.
-Stark dons his armor and defeats Vanko, but the suit is severely damaged.
+Stark dons his armor and defeats Vanko, but the armor is severely damaged.
 Vanko explains that he intended to prove to the world that Iron Man is not invincible.
-Impressed by Vanko's performance, Stark's rival, Justin Hammer, fakes Vanko's death while breaking him out of prison and asks him to build a line of armored suits to upstage Stark, though Vanko decides that unmanned drones are a better idea.
-During what he believes is his final birthday party, Stark gets drunk while wearing the Iron Man suit.
+Impressed by Vanko's performance, Hammer fakes Vanko's death while breaking him out of prison and asks him to build a line of armored suits to upstage Stark.
+Vanko decides that unmanned drones are better to eliminate the human factor.

-Disgusted, Stark's best friend, U.S. Air Force Lieutenant Colonel James Rhodes, dons Stark's prototype armor and tries to restrain him.
-The fight ends in a stalemate, and Rhodes confiscates the armor for the U.S. Air Force.
-Nick Fury, director of S.H.I.E.L.D., approaches Stark, revealing that "Rushman" is agent Natasha Romanoff and that Howard Stark was the S.H.I.E.L.D. founder whom Fury knew personally.
-Fury explains that Vanko's father and Stark invented the arc reactor together, but when Anton tried to sell it, Stark had him deported.
-The Soviets sent Anton to the Gulag.
+During his birthday party, Stark gets drunk while wearing the Iron Man suit.
+Annoyed by Tony's recklessness, Stark's best friend, U.S. Air Force Lieutenant Colonel James Rhodes, dons Stark's prototype armor and tries to restrain him.
+The fight ends in a stalemate, and Rhodes confiscates the prototype armor for the U.S. Air Force.
+Nick Fury, director of S.H.I.E.L.D., approaches Stark.
+Fury reveals that "Rushman" is S.H.I.E.L.D. agent Natasha Romanoff and that Fury personally knew Howard Stark, who was a founder of S.H.I.E.L.D.
+Fury explains that Vanko's father and Howard invented the arc reactor together, but Howard had Anton deported when the latter tried to sell it.
+The Soviets then sent Anton to the Gulag.
 Fury gives Stark some of his father's old material.
-Tony discovers a hidden message in the diorama of the 1974 Stark Expo; it proves to be a diagram of the atomic structure of a new element.
-With the aid of his A.I., J.A.R.V.I.S., Stark synthesizes it.
-When he learns that Vanko is still alive, he places the new element in his arc reactor and ends his palladium dependency.
-At the current Expo, Hammer unveils Vanko's armored drones, led by Rhodes in a heavily weaponized version of the prototype armor, dubbed "War Machine".
-Stark arrives to warn Rhodes, but Vanko takes remote control of all the drones and Rhodes' armor and attacks Stark.
-Hammer soon gets arrested for breaking Vanko out of prison, while Romanoff and Stark's bodyguard Happy Hogan go after Vanko at Hammer's factory.
+In a diorama of the 1974 Stark Expo, Stark finds a diagram of the atomic structure of a new element.
+With the aid of his A.I., J.A.R.V.I.S., Stark determines it can replace his arc reactor's current palladium core, and successfully synthesizes it.

+When Stark learns that Vanko is still alive, he goes to Hammer's expo.
+The armored drones are unveiled, with Rhodes – in a heavily weaponized version of the prototype armor, dubbed "War Machine" – as their leader.
+Just as Stark arrives to warn Rhodes, Vanko takes remote control of all the drones and Rhodes's armor and attacks Stark.
+Hammer is arrested for breaking Vanko out of prison while Romanoff and Stark's bodyguard Happy Hogan infiltrate Hammer's factory.
+Vanko escapes, but Romanoff gains access to Hammer Industries software and returns control of Rhodes's armor to him.
+Together, Stark and Rhodes defeat Vanko, who dies by suicide via blowing up his suit and the drones.

-Vanko escapes, but Romanoff returns control of Rhodes' armor to him.
-Together, Stark and Rhodes defeat Vanko and his drones.
-Vanko commits suicide by blowing up his suit, along with the defeated drones.
-At a debriefing, Fury informs Stark that because of his difficult personality, S.H.I.E.L.D. intends to use him only as a consultant.
+At a debriefing, Fury informs Stark that because of his difficult personality, S.H.I.E.L.D. intends to use him only as a consultant moving forward.
 Stark and Rhodes receive medals for their heroism.
-In a post-credits scene, S.H.I.E.L.D. agent Phil Coulson reports the discovery of a large hammer at the bottom of a crater in a desert in New Mexico.
+In a post-credits scene, S.H.I.E.L.D. agent Phil Coulson discovers a large hammer in New Mexico.